2022 (S7) Hawthorn Football Club women's season

-The Season seven 2022 Hawthorn Football Club season is the club's 1st season in the AFL Women's, the 1st season playing home games at the Box Hill City Oval, the 1st season playing home games at Frankston Park, Bec Goddard was appointed as the 1st coach of Hawthorn, and Tilly Lucas-Rodd was appointed the 1st captain.
+The 2022 season 7 Hawthorn Football Club season was the club's first season in the AFL Women's.
+The team played their home games at the Box Hill City Oval and Frankston Park.
+They were led by coach Bec Goddard and captain Tilly Lucas-Rodd.

 Club summary

-The AFL Women's season seven will be the 7th season of the AFL Women's competition since its inception in 2017; having entered the competition in 2022, it is the 1st season contested by the Hawthorn Football Club.
-KFC, and Nature Valley are the clubs two major partners.
+2022 AFL Women's season 7 was the seventh season of the AFL Women's competition since its inception in 2017.
+It is the first season contested by Hawthorn.
+KFC and Nature Valley are the club's two major partners.

 Season summary

 12 August 2021 – Bec Goddard is appointed as the club's inaugural coach.

 21 January 2022 – Mitch Cashion is appointed as the club's list manager.

 5 May 2022 – Hawthorn announces they have signed Olivia Knowles as High performance manager, and Keegan Brooksby as strategy and opposition coach.

 5 May 2022 – Hawthorn announces that KFC has signed on as a partner for four seasons.

 10 June 2022 – Nature Valley signs with Hawthorn as a partner.

 10 June 2022 – Cherie O'Neill, Lou Wotton, David McKay, and Brady Grey are announced as assistant coaches.

 8 August 2022 – Tilly Lucas-Rodd is announced as the clubs inaugural captain, Jess Duffin is appointed the vice–captain, while Louise Stephenson and Tamara Luke round out the leadership group.

-14 August 2022 – Due to ticket demand, Hawthorns round 1 game against Essendon was moved to Marvel Stadium.
+14 August 2022 – Due to ticket demand, Hawthorn's round 1 game against Essendon is moved to Marvel Stadium.

 18 October 2022 – Vice-captain Jess Duffin announces her retirement at the end of the season.